- Swedish Railway Models

 - Jeco teamed up with Liliput to produce a model of the E loco from 2017.

-In order to improve riding properties and increase speed, a total of 90 0-8-0 locomotives type E were rebuilt by extending the framework, installing a front pony truck (thus 2-8-0) and advancing the steam boiler in the framework (during 1935-51).
-In addition to three-axle tenders type L, four-axle tenders type A and three-axle tenders type C2 were used with the E2.
-E2 1194 pulled as the last active steam operating locomotive passenger train for SJK on March 31, 1972.
-Many locomotives went to the strategic reserve in the 1960s.
+In order to improve the running characteristics and increase the speed, a total of 90 class E locomotives were rebuilt in the years 1935-51 by extending the framework, installing the front running axle and moving the steam boiler forward in the framework.
+Some locomotives were modified in later years with external counter cranks and other details.
+In addition to the three-axle tenders type L, four-axle tenders type A and three-axle tenders type C2 have also been connected to some locomotives.
+The locomotives served until 1972 and E2 1194 was the last active steam locomotive pulling passenger trains for SJK on March 31, 1972.

 - Jeco Teamed up with Liliput to produce a model of the E2 loco from 2019.